-When a student applies at SBIC, an official student records file is started with relevant admission materials that are managed in the Student Development & Services Office.
+When a student applies at SBIC, an official student records file is started with relevant admission materials that are managed in the Registrar's Office.
 Necessary documents are added to the file, as they become available during the application process for new students.
 Readmit application materials are also managed in this way.